-The global economy is experiencing increased inflationary pressures, increased interest rates, supply chain issues, recession fears and lower consumer confidence as a result of current macroeconomic environment and geopolitical conditions.
+The global economy is experiencing uncertainty around inflationary pressures and interest rates, supply chain issues, recession fears and lower consumer confidence as a result of current macroeconomic environment and geopolitical conditions.
 Higher interest rates and capital costs, increased costs of labor and volatile currency exchange rates are creating additional economic challenges.
 These conditions may cause patients to delay their decisions to seek medical elective procedures.